Unity-Technologies/furioos-sdk-js/README.md

 player.sendSDKMessage(function(data);
 ```

-## SDK Local Test Exemple (Coming soon !)
+## SDK Local Test Example (Coming soon !)
-SDKDebug class let you debug the SDK communication on your local setup (Requirements: The Furioos Unity SDK on your application).
+SDKDebug class let you debug the SDK communication on your local setup (Requirements: The Furioos SDK implemented in your application).
-This feature is in development and should not be used yet.
+:warning: This feature is in development and should not be used yet.
 ```javascript
 import { SDKDebug } from 'furioos-sdk';